 Some of Chris Bracken’s earliest memories are of falling asleep to the sounds of a pub sing around her.
-A reluctant singer at first, she now raises her voice regularly from morris chorus to shape note convention.
-She also organizes singing events including Youth Traditional Song Weekend, and participates in ongoing community conversations about racist and misogynist content in traditional songs.
-A morris dancer for over twenty years, Chris is currently squire of the Rock Creek Morris Women in Washington, Read More
+A reluctant singer at first, she now raises her voice regularly from morris choruses to shape note conventions.
+She also organizes singing events including Youth Traditional Song Weekend, and participates in community conversations about racist and misogynist content in traditional songs.
+A morris dancer for over twenty years, Chris currently dances with the Marlboro Morris M in Western Mass.

 Armand Aromin is a musician, percussive dancer, and violin maker based in Providence, Rhode Island.
 Primarily a fiddler of the Irish persuasion, he enjoys things unconventional.
 Singing and fiddling?
 An Irish Anglo approach on the English concertina?
 Clawhammer ukulele?
 Charleston steps?
 Yes, please!
 As one-half of the The Vox Hunters, he is often seen spreading the good word of Rhode Island music alongside his partner, Benedict Gagliardi.
 As a quarter of The Ivy Leaf it’s the same story,